 There are some motorcycles that may not meet FMVSS, EPA, DOT, or CARB standards but can be easily modified to make them compliant with the law.
 However, it’s important that you fully understand what you’re doing before attempting to modify your motorcycle in this way.
 If you fail to follow road safety guidelines while riding a non-compliant vehicle, you could have your motorcycle seized by authorities and even face criminal action for riding unsafely on public roads.

-The U.S government has set the “Federal Minimum Requirement” standard for motorcycles.
+The U.S government has set the “Federal Minimum Requirement” standard to make a street legal dirt bike.
 This states that all new motorcycle models have to meet certain road safety standards before being sold in the USA, while imported models must meet at least some of these requirements (depending on their age).

 The DOT considers each motorcycle model individually when deciding whether or not it’s safe enough to be allowed on public roads.
 For example, they may give one bike an “A” rating and another bike a “C” rating depending on how well they’ve implemented FMVSS regulations into the design.
 The truth is that most DOT-approved motorcycles are actually pretty safe – even if they’re not quite up to scratch with EPA or CARB levels of emissions control.